-A. Advanced Learners
+A) Advanced Learners

-'''

-The advanced learners are identified by the concerned faculty

-based on their performance in internal assessment tests, classroom interaction, and semester end examination.
-Some specific

-strategies adopted are listed below:
+The advanced learners are identified by the concerned faculty based on their performance in internal assessment tests, class-room interaction, and semester end examination.
+Additionally, the Training and Placement Cell identifies advanced learners using standardized assessments, including aptitude tests, technical training evaluations, and personal interviews.
+Based on their performance, students are categorized into different grades, ensuring targeted support and development.
+Some specific strategies adopted are listed below:

-'''

 - 1. Meeting in small groups with the Director under the "Tea with the Director" program. - 2.
 These students are invited to become a part of the Center for Research, Innovation and Entrepreneurship (CRIE) to undertake advanced projects and participate in competitive technical events at university and national levels. - 3.
-These students among others are motivated and supported to obtain industry-oriented certifications from Amazon, IBM, Cisco, NVIDIA. - These students are placed under the guidance of the leadership team and provided financial support among others for projects.
+These students among others are motivated and supported to obtain industry-oriented certifications from Ui-path, Amazon, IBM, Cisco, NVIDIA. - 4.
+These students are placed under the guidance of the leadership team and provided financial support among others for projects.

-B. Slow Learners
+B) Slow Learners

-The process starts with identifying the slow earners through teacher's feedback, classroom response, and mid-term evaluation.
+The process starts with identifying the slow learners through teacher's feedback, classroom response, and mid-term evaluation.
 A need assessment analysis with the shortlisted students is performed to identify the areas which need to be focused upon in the next stage.
 The Remedial classes are structured and planned with the objectives to fulfill the gap discovered in the earlier phase.
 The feedback of the sessions is recorded, and the impact is measured through results.

-File Description Documents

-Upload any additional information No File Uploaded

-Paste link for additional information Nil
+File Description Documents Upload any additional information No File Uploaded Paste link for additional information https://drive.google.com/drive/folders/1KP UGB2kB9cv9D4dLclsIqkOfsuT1DkGT?usp=sharing